LightThemeSuperior/LTU-s-Curseforge-SMP-Modpack/README.md

 I didn't want to make a curseforge project lol

 For 1.21.1
-In curseforge ckick import and then select the "LTU SMP Mod pack" folder, the same location where this readme is and hopefully it will work.
+In curseforge click import and then select the "LTU SMP Mod pack" folder, the same location where this readme is and hopefully it will work.